Illegal structures, scant regard for fire safety norms led to loss of lives in fires in Delhi | Entertainment

 - India

-In terms of casualties, Friday's fire at the commercial building was the largest since the blaze at a factory in the Anaj Mandi area and the second largest since the Uphaar Cinema tragedy in 1997.
+In terms of casualties, Friday's fire at the commercial building was the largest since the blaze at a factory in the Anaj Mandi area and the third largest since the Uphaar Cinema tragedy in 1997 in the national capital.

 Before Mundka, the national capital has been witness to several fire incidents.